nih-niddk-mbs/StochasticGene.jl/README.md

 ```
 [username@biowulf ~]$ module load julialang
 ```
-Loads Julia for use
+This loads Julia for use.
+These two steps are only necessary on Biowulf.

 ```
 [username@biowulf ~]$ julia - t 1
 ```
-Starts Julia (with a single thread):
+Starts Julia (with a single thread).
+If on a MAC or a regular UNIX system, you can start by just typing at the prompt Julia.

+After Julia opens you will be in the interactive Julia REPL.

-To install StochasticGene run the following in the Julia REPL:
+To install StochasticGene run the following:

 ```
 julia> ] add StochasticGene
 ```

+The command "]" brings you into the Julia Package environment, "Ctrl C" gets you out

-You can check if all tests pass by running
+After the package has installed, you can check if it works by running

 ```
 julia> ] test StochasticGene
 ```
 (this could take 10 or more minutes)

-Command "]" brings you into the Julia Package environment, "Ctrl C" gets out

-StochasticGene will be updated periodically, to update to a new version type
+StochasticGene will be updated on Github periodically, to update to a new version type

 ```
 julia> ] update StochasticGene
 ```

 StochasticGene requires a specific directory structure where data are stored and results are saved.
 At the top is the `root` folder (e.g. "scRNA" or "RNAfits") with subfolders `data` and `results`.
 Inside `data` are two more folders  `alleles` and `halflives`,  containing allele numbers and half lives, respectively.
-The command `rna_setup` will create the folder structure.
+The command `rna_setup()` will create the folder structure.
 New allele numbers and halflives for new cells can be added directly to the folders.
 These files should be csv format and have the form `[cell name]_alleles.csv` or `[cell name]_halflife.csv`.
+Halflives for the then genes in Wan et al. for HBEC cells are built into the system.

+After installing StochasticGene, you can set up the folder structure by typing

 ```
 julia> using StochasticGene

 julia> rna_setup("scRNA")
 ```
 or any other name you choose for the root directory.

 ### Fitting data with StochasticGene

 To fit a model, you need to load data and choose a model.
-Data types allowed are stationary histograms (mRNA but could be any entity), intensity traces (e.g. trk files), and dwell time histograms.
-The data is assumed to be identified by gene or a condition.
-Different data types can also be combined and specified : "rna", "rnaonoff", "rnadwelltime", "trace", "tracenascent", and "tracerna".
+Data allowed are stationary histograms (e.g. smFISH or scRNA), intensity traces (e.g. trk files), nascent RNA fraction (e.g. from intronic FISH probes), and dwell time distributions.
+Different data types from the same experiment can also be fit simultaneously.
+For example, rna histograms from smFISH can be fit together with multiple traces or dwell time histograms from live cell recordings.

+Models are distringuished by the number of G states, transitions between G states, number of R steps, the step where the reporter is inserted, and whether splicing occurs.
+For intensity traces and dwell time distributions, the sojourn states (i.e. R steps or G states where the reporter is visible) called "on states" must also be specified.

+The first example using the test data installed by rna_setup(root) is to fit a stationary RNA histogram.
+Thwo files are in the folder "root/data/HCT116_testdata", where root is specified by the user.
+The default is the folder in which julia was launched.

+fits,stats,measures = fit(1,)

+fit(1,"rna",[],[],"MYC","HCT116","",0,0.,"10-4","10-4","gt","gt",[1, 2, 3, 4],tuple(),([1,2],[2,1]),2,0,0,1)

+"rna", "rnaonoff", "rnadwelltime", "trace", "tracenascent", and "tracerna".

  The fit function.